 Kayaking is an upper-body sport, you use your arms and your core to move the boat along the river with a double-sided paddle.
 Losing weight is one benefit, but what if I told you that it could give you some amazing muscle tone?
 Building muscle and getting toned is about repeating movements with some resistance to them, which is why you see so many people in the gym doing the same exercise over and over again.
 It’s the same in the boat, you’ll be paddling down the river and every stroke is a repetition, except you’ll be having a whale of a time (pun intended).

 You can of course get out for a paddle by yourself, but kayaking is often done with a group of people.
+Even some of the prep work, like hauling a kayak on a truck, can be done more easily with some help from friends or family members.
 There are plenty of clubs you can join, you’ll find one somewhere down the river, or you can get a group of pals together and set off.
 Kayaking is often done over an entire day, or at least several hours, so there’s plenty of time to hang out with your friends and have a chat whilst exercising.
 On top of it all, it’s great to get out and see your friends.

 Vitamin D is essential for the development of so many aspects of our body, yet it’s something we often disregard and forget.
 We need it for our bones, and our immune system, aids brain development, assists muscle function, and helps keep your heart healthy.
 We can get vitamin D from a few different foods, mostly fatty fish, and other animal products, but the best way to lap it up is from the sun, and kayaking is a sport that’s made for the outdoors.
 Spending a healthy amount of time in the sun will help us in many ways, but it will fill us up with vitamin D.